EOSgithub/linked-blog-starter-md/EH - Hope and Fear System.md

 ### 3. Eldritch Presence
 Resting outside of a "Safe Zone" generates Fear.
-Some creatures (Such as Legendary ones) generate Fear automatically at the start of their turn for as long as they are alive.
+Some creatures (Such as Legendary ones) generate Fear automatically at the start of their turn for as long as they are alive

+.

 ---
 ## Using Hope